In this guide

 Annual returns and online balances: Where’s the difference?

-Many fund members are puzzled by apparent differences between the online account balance and the one on their annual statement.
-Although this variation is usually small, it is confusing.
+Many fund members are puzzled by apparent differences between the online account balance they saw on 30 June and the one on their annual statement.
+Although this variation is usually small, it can be confusing.

 While the prices of listed assets (such as Australian shares) are available at the end of each business day, valuations for unlisted assets like property and infrastructure are not available daily.
-These assets are usually only valued quarterly or once every six months, so funds use previous values until updated pricing is available.
+These assets are usually only valued quarterly, so funds use previous values until updated pricing is available.

 Leave a comment